-An application will be refused where the applicant has been convicted of:
+An application will be refused where the applicant has been convicted of: f) arson, unless there has been a period of ten (10) years free of conviction.

-- f) arson,

-- a) possession of a weapon (other than a firearm),

-- b) any racially aggravated offence,

-- c) any offence that may be categorised as domestic violence,

-- d) violent disorder or riot.
+- a) possession of a weapon (other than a firearm), - b) any racially aggravated offence, - c) any offence that may be categorised as domestic violence, - d) violent disorder or riot.